mahjnalisha/react-hooks/README.md

 use props if you require to pass it to one step parent child component -Always good to use the folder named context for setting up the global variables

+# UseRef hook
+- always us to access DOM element
+- mutable variable which donesnot cause re-render
+- without using document Dom to get the element
+- get the element using ref attributes

+used to manage the state
+works like a statement tool.
+Manages all states of application in a simple way.
+-accepts two arguments firstone -reducer function initial state

+# useLayoutEffect hook

+- Before the DOm is printed in the window
+- measure height width
+- runs syncronously

+Common use case
+- getting the dimension of the element

+How does it works
+- First React calculate the components
+- React prints all the elements
+- Use effect will run

+But most of the time we use useEffect Hook will be used

+# UseMemo hook
+-appy memorization in react.
+Memorization - a technique for improving the performance of the code.
+It is used when the returned value is not going to change
+-stop running unwanted functions on rerendering
+- it can return the value and we can save it for future purposes

+# useCallback Hook

+- return memoize function

+# custom Hook